 A significant change is coming to how you interact with the IRS.
 Executive Order 14247, signed on March 25, 2025, requires all payments to and from the Internal Revenue Service to be processed electronically beginning September 30, 2025.

-- Electronic refunds only through direct deposit or prepaid debit cards
+- Electronic refunds only through direct deposit, prepaid debit cards, or other secure electronic methods

 Why This Change Matters

 This transition addresses significant security vulnerabilities in the paper check system.
-Paper checks are susceptible to mail theft, check washing schemes, and identity theft, creating extended windows of vulnerability.
+Paper checks are over 16 times more likely to be lost, stolen, altered, or delayed than electronic payments.
 Electronic systems provide enhanced security through real-time authentication, encryption, and immediate fraud detection.

 This change:

-- Enhances security and reduces check fraud risk
+- Enhances security and dramatically reduces check fraud risk

 - Improves processing efficiency and reduces errors